davidfeng88/davidfeng.us/content/about/index.md

 Hello!
 My name is David Feng.

-- I'm a software engineer at Google.
+- I'm a senior software engineer at Datadog.
-- I was a software development manager at Oracle.
+- Previously, I was a software engineer at Google, and a software development manager at Oracle.
 - I have a Ph.D. in chemistry.
 - I like reading in my free time.
-- Recently I'm trying to pick up writing again, starting with [weekly updates in Chinese](/zh-cn/tags/weekly).

 See [my LinkedIn profile](https://www.linkedin.com/in/gfeng/) for the whole work and education history.